cpske/ISP/assignment/problemset-assignment.md

+---
-## Create One Good Question or Problem
+title: Create One Good Question or Problem
+---

 Create one question or problem related to software development that *you think everyone in the class should know* or would benefit from knowing.